-We are excited to share our rapidly growing collection of over 350 podcasts for elementary students!
+We are excited to share our rapidly growing collection of podcasts for elementary students!
 We’ve heard loud and clear the desire for audio in the elementary classroom as students are learning to read and transitioning to reading to learn.
 These simpler stories also help English language learners at WIDA level 2 and greater to help them acquire language and access instructional content.

 We continue to hear from educators how helpful it is to use audio content with their younger learners to provide engaging, meaningful instruction that builds reading and literacy skills.